 13.8 oz, MSRP $265, actual price ~$250.

-These are the binoculars Amy used to carry while backpacking and are an excellent choice for those optimizing for low price and light weight, particularly those backpackers who have never carried binoculars and don’t want to spend much money.
+These are the binoculars Amy used to carry while backpacking and are a good choice for those optimizing for low price and light weight, particularly those backpackers who have never carried binoculars and don’t want to spend much money.

 Three options in the 15-18 oz, ~$300-400 range.
-The following models are excellent binoculars with better durability and better optical clarity than the Opticron Discovery, but at greater cost and weight.
+The following models are excellent binoculars with better durability and better optical clarity than the Opticron Discovery or Vortex Diamondback, but at greater cost and weight.
 These models should last a lifetime if not seriously abused, and choosing between them would depend on fit and sale price.

 Leupold Mojave BX-3 8×32